Apertures prototype 01

 Apertures

-Apertures is the result of six months (and a lifetime) of work to bring the small gift of forest light in the form of video projection from Djiringanj Country, Bermagui, to Gadigal Country, Sydney.
-This video is brought as gift to Country as a memory of what was, reminding Country here in the Sydney CBD of what was and what still is in other places, reminding us that Country is always under us no matter where we are.
-Projection is chosen as the medium as it is light, ephemeral and only there for a short time, much as a memory surfaces and disappears but leaves us with a lingering of time, place and emotion.
+Apertures is an offering of forest light in the form of video projection from Djiringanj Country, Bermagui NSW, to Gadigal Country, Sydney NSW.
+This video is brought as gift to Country as a memory of what was, reminding Country in the Sydney CBD of what was and what still is in other places, reminding us that Country is always under us no matter where we are.
+Projection is chosen as the medium as light, ephemeral and only there for a short time, much as a memory surfaces and disappears but leaves us with a lingering of time, place and emotion.

 The sites are chosen as places where the city is thin.
 Where the architecture has failed and small aberrations are left.
 Places we don't see as we sit on the steps smoking or vaping and drinking a coffee as a break from the work happening in concrete towers.
 Cigarette butts and empty coffee cups are left here.